-Grade 10-12 Year 1 credit This course follows: Beginning Acting/Teacher Recommendation In this course, students will learn about the various aspects of producing a play for an audience, including direction, acting, staging/blocking a show, set design, costuming, props construction, budget, royalties and licensing, show selection, facilities use, publicity, budget, royalties and licensing, show selection, facilities use, publicity, playbill creation, and creating audition and rehearsal schedules.
-Understanding the basic principles of play production and theatre is developed through active participation (not necessarily acting) in the production of school plays.
+Grade 10-12 Vear 1 credit No prerequisite.
+In this course, students will learn about the various aspects of producing a play for an audience, including direction, acting, staging/blocking a show, set design, costuming, props construction, budget, royalties and licensing, show selection, facilities use, publicity, playbill creation, and creating audition and rehearsal schedules.
+Understanding the basic principles of play production and theatre is developed through active participation (not acting) in the production of school plays.